jkingsman/FreeStep/README.md

 * It's 100% HTML5 compliant
 * It's well commented!
 * It's minimal but functional!
+* It runs on socket.io 1.1.0 - up to date!
 * It's easy for beginners to extend!
 * It slices!
 * It dices!